 The best time of year to elope in New Hampshire

 New Hampshire is one of those places that it is honestly beautiful all year round.
 No matter when you elope, you can find a stunning location with great weather.
-However, if you need to narrow it down, then I would highly recommend having your elopement between the months of May-Oct.
+However, if you need to narrow it down, then I would highly recommend having your elopement between the months of Jan-Feb (winter elopements), May-June (spring elopements) and August-October (end of summer and Fall elopements).
 Here's why.

 Elope in NH in the Summer: June-August

 The summer in New Hampshire is beautiful, but once you get to July and August, it can also get very very hot.
 It is also a tourist destination, so the state gets a lot busier with the amount of vacationers in town.
-If you are planning a Summer elopement, I'd recommend June.
+If you are planning a Summer elopement, I'd recommend June or end of August.
 That's when everything will start to blossom and become vibrant again, the weather is perfect, and the kids are still in school!